senaite/senaite.sync/README.rst

 ---------------------------

 .. figure:: static/ex_conf.png
-   :alt: Example configuration for migration
+   :alt: Example configuration for migration.

-   Example configuration for migration
+   Example configuration for migration.

 If your aim is just to migrate and update your source instance as a new one, you only need to fill required fields from the Add View.
 Since